AlexanderSchuetz97/Ivshmem4j/README.md

 ````
 Adjust for desired JDK version.

-To get the Windows JDK either copy the JDK home directory from a windows installation or use other means
+To get the Windows JDK either copy the JDK home directory from a Windows installation or use other means
-(such as msiextract or unzip) to extract the JDK home directory from a windows setup file.
+(such as msiextract or unzip) to extract the JDK home directory from a Windows setup file.

-It is not required to run anything using the windows JDK.
+It is not required to run anything using the Windows JDK.
 The only relevant files for Ivshmem4j
 are inside the "include" folder.
-It is recommended but not required to use the same JDK version for windows and linux because the
+It is recommended but not required to use the same JDK version for Windows and linux because the
-JNI headers for windows are generated using the linux JDK's javah command to avoid having to run a windows binary.
+JNI headers for Windows are generated using the linux JDK's javah command to avoid having to run a Windows binary.

 Building:
 * clone the git repository